lumanogueira/lumanogueira/README.md

 Marketing Coordinator at a remote-first company, currently in the middle of a full rebrand and go-to-market overhaul.

-Outside of that, I'm always experimenting — AI, prompt design, new tools — and I try to document what I learn along the way.
+Outside of that, I'm always experimenting (AI, prompt design, new tools), and I try to document what I learn along the way.

 ---